troclaux/notes/aws.md

 > fully managed service that allows you to launch high-performance file systems in the cloud

 - amazon FSx for Windows File Server: for windoes-based applications that require SMB protocol and Active Directory integration
-- amazon FSx for Lustre: used for machine learning, analytics, video processing, financial modeling
+- amazon FSx for Lustre (out-of-scope): used for machine learning, analytics, video processing, financial modeling
-  - high performance computing
-  - scalable file storage
-  - lustre = linux + cluster

-## global accelerator
+## Global Accelerator

 > improve application availability and performance using the aws global network